vkarpyuk/simpletodo/README.md

 3. sudo npm init
 4. npm i --save

 If you want dynamically rebuild the server you should install nodemon (-g stands for global).
 It will observes any changes and rebuild the server automatically.
+To install it, just type this command on your terminal.
 * sudo npm i nodemon -g

 ## Run
-To run the example go to the cloned project folder and type:
+To run the example go to the cloned project's folder and then type one of the below commands:

 ### * Run with node
 node server.js